byu-cpe/ComputingBootCamp/website/_selfpaced/04_website.md

 ## Publishing Your Changes

-Any changes you push up to Github will automatically be published.
+Any changes you push up to Github will automatically be published after a short delay (usually not more than a few minutes).
 We will talk about Git and Github soon.